Pant/nextcloudpi-readthedocs/FAQ.md

 Follow the guide [How to install NextCloudPi](https://github.com/nextcloud/nextcloudpi/wiki/How-to-install-NextCloudPi).

+### I get stuck at "Waiting for Activation" / Nextcloud is so slow / failing randomly / getting server errors even with a fresh image?

+Most commonly these things are caused by hardware problems.

+ - **Check your SD card**: take it out, copy the whole image to your computer and then copy it back to the SD.
+Assert that there are no read/write errors.
+You can also check the md5sum after reading it again and assert that it matches the md5sum of the image that you just copied.
+ - **Check your power supply**.
+Many cheap power supplies are not stable enough for reliable functioning.
+Also try to have external supplies for your external HDDs.

 ### How can I access from outside my home network?

 See [this guide](https://github.com/nextcloud/nextcloudpi/wiki/How-to-access-from-outside-your-network)

 ### I have been updating through `nc-update` but why isn't Nextcloud on the latest version?

 `nc-update` only updates NextCloudPi related stuff.
-In order to upgrade the Nextcloud instance itself you should do it through the internal updater (in admin section of Nextcloud)
+In order to upgrade the Nextcloud instance itself you use `nc-update-nextcloud`.

 ### Do I have to configure every entry in the WebUI and the TUI?